-Margin Account Abuse
+Margin Account or Securities-Backed Lines of Credit (SBLOC) Abuse

 A "margin" account is a brokerage account in which the brokerage firm loans money to the investor.
-For example, if $100,000 is deposited into a "cash" account it can be used to buy $100,000 worth of stock.
-If deposited into margin account, $200,000 worth of stock can be bought, because half the cost can be loaned to purchase stock.Skilled Margin Abuse Attorneys
+For example, if $100,000 is deposited into a "cash" account, it can be used to buy $200,000 worth of stock.

 While margin investing can double the gains on an investment, it also doubles the risk.
 In fact, because interest immediately begins to be charged to the account and a temporary drop in the stock value can cause liquidation, the danger is even greater than many investors realize.

-Using margin is a high risk method of investing and is only appropriate for sophisticated investors who fully understand the risk.
-The most egregious cases law firms handle are for investors who have been decimated through margin accounts.Free Consultation
+Using margin is a high-risk method of investing and is only appropriate for sophisticated investors who fully understand the risk.
+The most egregious cases securities law firms handle for investors who have been decimated through margin accounts.